jasperRob/jasperRob/config/INSTALL.md

 # System Setup

-A detailed guide to setup my system
+A detailed guide created to help me set up my system on a new machine in a flash.

+***Disclaimer: Some of the contents of this repo may not be mine, including themes.***

 &nbsp;